Further education or non-advanced courses are courses that are up to and including SCQF Level 6, for example National Certificate (NC).

 You will need to pay for your day-to-day living costs.
 The funding you can claim for these depends on your age.

-You may be able to claim an Education Maintenance Allowance (EMA) of £30 a week during term time if you are staying on at school (or college), either full time or part time, and you’re a 16-19 year old from a family with a low income.
-You can only get an EMA if you’ve reached your school leaving age.
+You may be able to claim an Education Maintenance Allowance (EMA) of £30 a week during term time if you are staying on at school (or college), either full time or part time, and you’re a 16-19 year old from a family with a low income and:

 The family income must be £24,421 a year or less.
 If your family has two or more dependant children, including those up to age 25 if in full time education or training, you will be eligible if the family income is £26,884 a year or less.